-It could be a book you’re interested in, or finally starting that blog you’ve thought about for the past two years.
+It could be a book you’re interested in, or finally starting that blog you’ve thought about for the past few years.

 Just like the GPS in a car, your inner GPS doesn’t give you the whole plan, but simply nudges you forward one step at a time.

 And once again, this doesn’t happen right away.
 Don’t try to perfectly follow your heart, because that’s another trap.